Azure Functions Rest API Example C#

 }

 GetProductById is the name of my function here.
-We will get the Product by the Id.
-We are using the HTTP Get method here.
-There might be the case the product with the Id does not exist, in that case, it will show you the HTTP 404 message.
-If the product exists then we are using the OkObjectResult with the Product Item in the body and we will get the response code as 200 OK.
+We will get the Product by the ID.
+We are using the HTTP GET method in this case.
+There might be a case where the product with the ID does not exist.
+In that case, it will show you the HTTP 404 message.
+If the product exists, we use the OkObjectResult with the Product Item in the body, and we will receive a response code of 200 OK.

 Below is the code for my GetProductById method.